Vignesh296169/nextJsNotes/README.md

   - app folder -> page.js is a initiall file which renders first in browser
   - app folder -> about folder -> page.js

-* Link
+* Link setup
- - react native provides Link component help to navigate between pages
+  - react native provides Link component help to navigate between pages.
- - why-because when we use anchor tag the pages will re-renders so we use link tag in react and next js
+  - why-because when we use anchor tag the pages will re-renders so we use link tag in react and next js.
   - In Next.js, useRouter is a React hook that provides access to the routing functionalities within your client-side components.
-It's particularly useful for programmatically navigating between routes or accessing information about the current route.(Important have to import from the next/navigation not from next/router) -> only working in client components
+It's particularly useful for programmatically navigating between routes or accessing information about the current route.(Important have to import from the next/navigation not from next/router) -> only working in client components("use client").
+* Components .
+   - Initailly a next js  create file into server component (server side jobs)